 Maida Bonda / Banana Paniyaram

-1. Usually served as a snack.
-But we do make it in the morning hours along with breakfast for the guest in our home.
+- This easy snack with maida is usually served as a snack.
+But we make it in the morning, along with breakfast for the guest in our home.

-2. If bananas are not available then it can be omitted from the ingredients list.
+- If bananas are unavailable, they can be omitted from the ingredients list.

-3. While deep frying, keep the flame higher in the beginning and reduce to medium flame for perfect paniyarams.
+- While deep frying, keep the flame higher initially and reduce to medium flame for perfect paniyarams.